joannne/aggregator/README.rst

 aggregator
 ==============================

-aggregator <3

-aggregator for good book, music, and movie recommendations from my friends
+aggregator for good book, music, and movie recommendations from friends. built in django (uses postgresql and cookiecutter)